mj3b/rgds/evaluation/decision-gate-extract-powerbi-sample.md

 ## Governance Guardrails

-- BI dashboards are decision-support only
+- BI dashboards are **decision-support only**
 - Decision authority remains with humans
-- RGDS decision log is the audit record
+- RGDS decision logs are the audit record
-- BI must never mutate decision data
+- BI must never mutate, approve, or reinterpret decision data

 ---

-## Relationship to RGDS Artifacts (Clickable)
+## Relationship to RGDS Artifacts

-This sample Power BI schema and dataflow is grounded in the following RGDS artifacts:
+This sample Power BI schema and dataflow is grounded in:

 - **Decision Gate Extract (definition)**
   [evaluation/decision-gate-extract.md](./decision-gate-extract.md)